Aleridia/Homelab/README.md

 ### Keycloak
 This tool is used by all my other tool to be authenticated.

-* To install launch the playbook `ansible-playbook cluster-apps/keycloak/install.yaml`
+To install launch the playbook `ansible-playbook cluster-apps/keycloak/install.yaml`.
-* Then you can go to the url `https://keycloak.<$DOMAIN_NAME>/auth`.
-Redirection won't work, will be patched later.
+To have details about install, please refer to [README](ansible/cluster-apps/keycloak/README.md).

 ## Mariadb
 For multiple tools I need mariadb instance.